Mini Bio (1)

 Jorge Olguín is a Chilean director.
 After working on many amateur videos as a teenage fanboy, Olguín went on to make several short films at university which were shown at festivals.
 He made his feature directorial debut with Ángel negro (2000), a slasher film with a budget of 25 thousand dollars.
 This box-office success was credited as being the first Chilean horror film.

 Olguín then directed Eternal Blood (2002).
 With a budget of less than 300 thousand dollars, this unusual vampire film was also a success in Chile.
-His third feature Descendents (2008) was an experimental zombie film and his fourth, Caleuche: El llamado del mar (2012), a monster film loosely based on a Chilean legend.
+His third feature Solos (2008) was an experimental zombie film and his fourth, Caleuche: El llamado del Mar (2012), a monster film loosely based on a Chilean legend.

 In 2013, he worked on Whispers of the Forest (2014), a 3D horror film again inspired by Chilean mythology.